Dimitri Mitropoulos: Work in opera

 In addition to his orchestral career, Mitropoulos conducted opera extensively in Italy, and from 1954 until his death in 1960 was the principal conductor of the Metropolitan Opera in New York, although the Met never had an official 'principal conductor' title until the 1970s.
 His musically incisive and dramatically vivid performances of Puccini, Verdi, Richard Strauss and others remain models of the opera conductor's art.
 The Met's extensive archive of recorded broadcasts preserves many of these fine performances.

 Mitropoulos's series of recordings for Columbia Records with the New York Philharmonic included a rare complete performance of Alban Berg's Wozzeck.
 Many of these have been reissued by Sony Classics on CD, including most recently his stereo recordings of excerpts from Prokofiev's Romeo and Juliet.
 He recorded with the Minneapolis Symphony for RCA Victor during the 78-rpm era.
 He was also represented on the Cetra Records label, most notably with an early recording of Richard Strauss's Elektra.

 Mitropoulos premiered many contemporary works.
 Examples include the American premieres of Shostakovich's Tenth Symphony (1954) and First Violin Concerto (1956) and the world premieres of Barber's Vanessa (1958), Ernst Krenek's Fourth Symphony (1947), and John J. Becker's Short Symphony (1950).

 Personal life

 Mitropoulos was noted for having an eidetic memory (which enabled him to conduct without a score, even during rehearsals) and for his monk-like life style due to his deeply religious, Greek Orthodox beliefs.

 Mitropoulos was "quietly known to be homosexual" and "felt no need for a cosmetic marriage".
-Among his relationships reportedly was one with a young Leonard Bernstein.
 Mitropoulos was a close friend and mentor to William Bast.

 Mitropoulos died in Milan, Italy at the age of 64 of heart failure, while rehearsing Mahler's Third Symphony at the La Scala Opera House.
 One of his last recorded performances was Verdi's La forza del destino with Giuseppe Di Stefano, Antonietta Stella and Ettore Bastianini in Vienna on 23 September 1960.
 On 31 October 1960, two days before his death, Mitropoulos conducted Mahler's Third Symphony with the Cologne Radio Symphony Orchestra.
 The performance was recorded and later issued commercially.